Lloyds sells book of UK loans to Cerberus at discount

 The Lloyds deal is part of an ongoing reduction of the bank's balance sheet since its taxpayer rescue during the financial crisis.
 It is not expected to have a material impact on the group.

-In November, Lloyds sold a 1 billion euro ($1.36 billion) portfolio of commercial real estate loans to Cerberus at a 21 percent discount to their nominal value.
+In November, Lloyds sold a 1 billion euro (812 million pounds) portfolio of commercial real estate loans to Cerberus at a 21 percent discount to their nominal value.